Russia–South Africa relations: Russian invasion of Ukraine

 In response to public criticism by the South African media of the South African government's non-critical position towards Russia minister Pandor has postulated that the local media might be "part of orchestrated propaganda campaign" by presenting a "narrative which has tended to support the actions of the big powers."
 During the war Russian Defence Minister Sergei Shoigu described South Africa as a "friendly state" and that South Africa's support has helped counter NATO pressure on Russia.
+South Africa's Defense Minister Thandi Modise visited Moscow in August 2022.